 Near the end of the 1980s, the organisation introduced HomeCare+ to our range of services and established an outreach service.
 Through the following decade, HomeCare+ continued to develop with the changing needs in the community and maintains a pivotal role in our service delivery.

 In 2014, the Association rebranded and became known as PQSA.
-Today, we are the peak community body supporting people living with Spinal Cord Injury (SCI) to live their potential and with our regional expansion, is a truly South Australian community organisation.
+Today, we are the peak community body supporting people living with Spinal Cord Injury (SCI) to live their potential and with our regional expansion, PQSA is truly a South Australian community organisation.